aserto-dev/aserto-go/README.md

 * Identity is pulled form the `"authorization"` metadata field (i.e. `WithIdentityFromMetadata("authorization")`).
 * Policy path is constructed as `<policy root>.<grpc.Method>` where path delimiters (`/`) are replaced with dots (`.`).
-* No Resource Context is included in authorization calls.
+* No Resource Context is included in authorization calls by default.

 For example, to retrieve the caller's identity from the `"username"` context value, and set the same policy path (`"myPolicy"`) in all authorization requests: